-This paper presented the Cyber Security Awareness Toolkit for national security (CyberSAT) as an operational guideline that could be used in the implementation of South Africa's proposed cyber security policy, which the country hopes will be approved by parliament before the end of 2011 [10].
+We presented in this paper the Cybersecurity Awareness Toolkit for national security (CyberSAT) as an operational guideline that could be used in the implementation of South Africa's proposed Cybersecurity policy, which the country hopes will be approved by parliament before the end of 2011 [10].
 The popularity of social networking tools worldwide, especially among young people, indicates that people cannot value security without first understanding how much is at risk.
-The surprising recent statistics mentioned in the introduction that shows that despite such a low internet penetration rate, South Africa ranks third in the world after the US and UK on the number of countries being attacked.
-This indicates the scale of potential future cyber attacks.
-A cyber security awareness campaign is therefore urgently needed in South Africa.
-The Cyber Security Awareness Toolkit for national security presented in this paper could contribute towards the design and implementation of such a campaign.
-Also, an increased investment in research that could help address cyber security vulnerabilities while also meeting socio-economic needs and national security requirements is necessary.
+The surprising recent statistics mentioned in the introduction that shows that despite such a low internet penetration rate, South Africa ranks third in the world after the USA and UK on the number of countries being attacked, indicates the scale of potential future cyber attacks.
+A Cybersecurity awareness campaign is therefore urgently needed in South Africa.
+The Cybersecurity Awareness Toolkit for national security presented in this paper could contribute towards the design and implementation of such a campaign.
+Also, an increased investment in research that could help address cybersecurity vulnerabilities while also meeting socio-economic needs and national security requirements is necessary.